 \section{Strategic Servers with Individual Preferences}

 In this section, we deploy the results of the previous sections to analyze the strategic behavior of servers in a many-server setting when each server has individual preferences as described in Section~\ref{sec:setting}.
 As the first step, we show how the stationary limiting fairness process can be used to characterize the idleness experienced by individual servers.
-This again requires an interchange of limits argument and we show that this interchange is valid for $h$-random policies under purely-quality driven staffing ($\alpha=1$) and for any idle-time order based policy when $1/2\leq \alpha\leq 1$.
-Then, we study the best response of server $k$ with characteristics determined by $\tilde{\mu}_{\min,k}^n, \tilde{\mu}_{\max,k}^n$ and $\tilde{a}_k^n$, and then use our analysis to derive a fixed point equation that characterizes the Nash equilibria of the strategic servers game.
-We have the following assumptions on server characteristics. \begin{assumption} \begin{enumerate} \item The trade-off coefficient $\tilde{a}_k^n$ is bounded away from zero and bounded from above, i.e., there exists $a_{\min}>0$ and $a_{\max}<\infty$ such that $\PP(a_{\min}\leq \tilde{a}_k^n<a_{\max})=1$ \item The derivative of the cost of effort function is bounded away from zero and bounded from above, i.e., there exists $c_{\min}>0$ and $c_{\max}<\infty$ such that $c_{\min}\leq c'(\mu) \leq c_{\max}, \mbox{ for all }\mu_{\min}\leq \mu \leq \mu_{\max}.$ \item The limiting stationary fairness measure is deterministic and absolutely continuous with respect to $F$ with a continuously differentiable density function $g(\mu)$ on the closed interval $[\mu_{\min}, \mu_{\max}]$.
-Hence, both $g(\mu)$ and its derivative $g'(\mu)$ are bounded from above, i.e., $g(\mu)\leq g_{\max}$ and $g'(\mu)\leq g_{\max}'$, and $g'(\mu)$ is bounded away from 0, i.e., $0<g_{\min}'\leq g'(\mu)$ for all $\mu_{\min}\leq \mu \leq \mu_{\max}$. \end{enumerate} \end{assumption}
+This again requires an interchange of limits argument which we show to be valid for $h$-random policies in the purely quality-driven regime ($\alpha=1$) and for any idle-time order based policy when $1/2\leq \alpha\leq 1$.
+Then, we study the best response of server $k$ with characteristics determined by $\tilde{\mu}_{\min,k}^n, \tilde{\mu}_{\max,k}^n$ and $\tilde{a}_k^n$, and use our analysis to derive a fixed point equation that characterizes the Nash equilibria of the strategic servers game.
+We have the following assumptions on server characteristics. \begin{assumption} \begin{enumerate} \item The trade-off coefficient $\tilde{a}_k^n$ is bounded away from zero and bounded from above, i.e., there exist $a_{\min}>0$ and $a_{\max}<\infty$ such that $\PP(a_{\min}\leq \tilde{a}_k^n\leq a_{\max})=1$ \item The derivative of the cost of effort function is bounded away from zero and bounded from above over the support of the service rate, i.e., there exist $c_{\min}>0$ and $c_{\max}<\infty$ such that $c_{\min}\leq c'(\mu) \leq c_{\max}, \mbox{ for all }\mu_{\min}\leq \mu \leq \mu_{\max}.$ \item The limiting stationary fairness measure is deterministic and absolutely continuous with respect to $F$ with a continuously differentiable density function $g(\mu)$ on the closed interval $[\mu_{\min}, \mu_{\max}]$.
+Both $g(\mu)$ and its derivative $g'(\mu)$ are bounded from above, i.e., $g(\mu)\leq g_{\max}$ and $g'(\mu)\leq g_{\max}'$, and $g'(\mu)$ is bounded away from 0, i.e., $0<g_{\min}'\leq g'(\mu)$ for all $\mu_{\min}\leq \mu \leq \mu_{\max}$. \end{enumerate} \end{assumption}